-GLORIA California, is a non-profit organization (501c3 status pending), that exists to support and help fund the GLORIA field work in California and Nevada.
+GLORIA California, is an organization that exists to support and help fund the GLORIA field work in California and Nevada.
 Since 2004, a number of agency partners, graduate students, and botanical volunteers have helped collect data for this collaborative project.

 GLORIA California People & Board Members

 Brian started as a volunteer with the GLORIA project in 2013, and has has been co-directing GLORIA California operations since 2017.
 He is currently working on his PhD in sub-alpine and alpine ecology of the Great Basin at UC Davis.

 |Meagan Oldfather, Co-Director

 Meagan has been volunteering with the GLORIA project since 2009 and has been co-directing GLORIA California since 2017.
 She is currently working towards a PhD in alpine ecology at UC Berkeley.

 |Jim & Catie Bishop, Board Members

 Jim & Catie have been an essential part of the GLORIA project since the very first California survey in 2004.
 They are both active in the state CNPS (California Native Plant Society) organization; Jim is our thunderstorm specialist and Catie is one of our alpine botanists.